Viva-con-Agua/pool-docu/howto/Database.md

 ## Select Models from database

 This section will show you some cases for selecting models from database.
-The select function are the most used in a webservice, so we should keep discuss this part of the guide.
+The select function are the most used in a webservice, so we should stay in discuss this part of the guide.

 ## Query